-Designer, interior stylist, blogger and general talented person Kerry Hussain is best known for her ‘chips and curry sauce’ style, inspired by her two favourite places in the world – London and Delhi.
+Designer, interior stylist, blogger and general talented person Kerry Hussain is best known for her ‘chips and curry sauce’ design style, inspired by her two favourite places in the world – London and Delhi.

 Kerry launched Piccadelhi 2 years ago, in celebration of her British/Indian heritage.
 But it really all began back in 1937 with Kerry’s Grandmother Betty Currie.
 Intrigued?
 We knew you would be.